Influencer Coordination for Agency Social Media Managers

 No. Superdirector focuses on the content strategy and briefing phase, not influencer discovery.
 Once you have identified influencers, the platform helps you analyze their content, create better briefs, and set data-backed performance expectations.

-Can I analyze influencer content across all platforms?▼
+Can I analyze influencer content across supported platforms?

-Yes.
-You can analyze influencer content from TikTok, Instagram Reels, and YouTube Shorts.
-The system breaks down production techniques, engagement patterns, and format preferences across all three platforms.
+You can analyze supported influencer content from TikTok and Instagram Reels today.
+YouTube Shorts support is planned.
+The system breaks down production techniques, engagement patterns, and format preferences from the references it can process.